 The mountain Maglić, the highest peak in Bosnia and Herzegovina is also a part of this Park.
 Likewise, mountain Zelengora is also a part of this park and is described as a place of exquisite beauty and wilderness.
 It wasn’t part of the frontlines during the Bosnian war so the area is clear of mines and other potential dangers.

 Within this natural park is one of the last remaining primaeval forests of Europe named Perućica.
 The forest itself is over 20.000 years old and many trees are over 50 m.
 So far over 170 types of trees and bushes have been registered.
 Considering the forest is very dense it is impassable in certain areas.

 This National Park is situated in the northwestern part of Bosnia with a surface area of 3.520 ha.
 Kozara is the name of the mountain but the Park includes other notable peaks as well: Gola Planina (876) m, Rudine (750 m), Jarcevica (740 m), Vrnovacka Glava (719 m), and others.

 Like in the rest of Bosnia the climate is mild continental.
 Rivers Una, Sava, Sana, and the Vrbas surround the area of this national park.

 Part of Kozara is also the Memorial complex.
 This memorial site is dedicated to the events of WWII.
-Axis powers have occupied the territory and have targeted the local insurgent forces.
-Therefore, together with the local civilian population, many organizers of resistance ended up dead or in concentration camps.
+Axis powers occupied the territory and targeted the local insurgent forces.
+Therefore, together with the local civilian population, many organizers of the resistance ended up dead or in concentration camps.

 Its main characteristics are biodiversity and geomorphological specificities.
 It is home to many animal species and endemic plants.
-Some notable animals include the brown bear (ursus arctos), mountain goat (rupicapra rupicapra) and golden eagle (aquila chrysaetos).
+Some notable animals include the brown bear (Ursus arctos), mountain goat (Rupicapra), and golden eagle (Aquila chrysaetos).